 - he was living with me and frequently mentioning marriage and adopting children with me in the future

 - he was still involved with an ex-girlfriend and discussing marriage and children with her

 - he was on dating websites and had who knows how many women in the queue

 In other words, he was trapping me in the apartment where he had control of me.
 He didn’t want me to leave it, and he was giving himself the freedom to come and go as he pleased.
-With both his name on the lease and a bed at his parent’s house to sleep in, he would happily wreck his own credit to destroy mine by breaking the lease just to keep me from finding a new home.
+With both his name on the lease and a bed at his parent’s house to sleep in, he would happily wreck his own credit to destroy mine just to keep me from finding a new home.

 I had to find a way out.